seedcode/fmxj/README.md

 **classResult Example**

 Specify an object "class" for the results using the below syntax and pass it as the resultClass argument.
+This example uses <a href="http://momentjs.com/" target="_blank">moment.js.</a> FileMaker Times are "floating" so we need to specify a time zone to solidify the events in the continuum.

 ```javascript
 var requests =	[